Fiber is often associated with trips to the restroom.

 Out of all cabbage types, red cabbage contains the most fiber.

-We continue the list of foods high in fiber with cruciferous vegetables.
+We continue the list of high fiber foods with cruciferous vegetables.

 In one boiled cup of Brussels sprouts, you get 4.1 grams of fiber.